FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Below, we’ll help you understand how to become an owner operator and answer some of the most common questions we hear from those who are interested in jumping into the industry.

-As an owner operator, you’ll basically be running a small business, with all of the benefits and challenges that come with it.
+As a commercial truck owner operator, you’ll basically be running a small business, with all of the benefits and challenges that come with it.
 But there are some unique aspects to being an owner operator that you should know about, which we’ll explain in detail below.

 An owner operator is a self-employed truck driver.
 This means that they either own or lease all their own trucks and equipment.
 Generally, owner operators drive a single rig, though some owner operators own or lease multiple trucks and employ other drivers.

-Rather than working for a parent company, owner operators contract directly with shipping clients.
+Trucking owner operators may work independently under their own authority, or contract with larger transportation companies to provide services on their behalf.
 The owner operator then transports the goods for the client just as he or she would when working for a company.

 What is an owner operator required to do?
-Owner operators must meet several requirements, including:
+They must meet several requirements, including:

 • Obtaining intrastate licensing through State Driver Licensing Agency (SDLA)